Can My Cat Eat This: Emergency Cat Food Alternatives

 Vegetables

 Cats can’t detect sweet flavors, so vegetables are generally a better choice than fruits.
 Veggies like asparagus, broccoli, green beans, and carrots provide fiber and extra nutrients without all the sugar you’d find in a piece of fruit.
-Steer clear of grapes altogether.
-Both fresh grapes and raisins can cause kidney failure.

 Never feed your cat onions, garlic, chives, or other members of the allium family.
-In all of their forms — raw, cooked, powdered — they contain compounds that can break down your cat’s red blood cells.
+In all their forms — raw, cooked, powdered — they contain compounds that can break down your cat’s red blood cells.
 This can lead to potentially life-threatening anemia.

-Other Foods to Avoid
+Foods to Avoid for Cats

-WebMd suggests these human favorites could sicken your cat, too:
+WebMD suggests these human favorites could sicken your cat too:

 Stuck at home with a cat and a dog?
 Check out our guide to emergency dog food alternatives.